jomido/exposable/readme.md

 I get carried away sometimes.

-### Mutliple Attribute Access
+### Multiple Attribute Access

-You can get and set mutliple attributes simultaneously by sending iterables (like a list) to the *get* mixin method, and mappables (like a dict) to the *set* mixin method.
+You can get and set multiple attributes simultaneously by sending iterables (like a list) to the *get* mixin method, and mappables (like a dict) to the *set* mixin method.
 Here's a class:

     class App(Exposable):